“Sita at Ashokavana” – A ‘Ramayana’ Illustration

 The Ramayana tells the story of Rama, one of the most popular deities of the Hindu religion.
 As the result of a power struggle, just prior to his coronation to be King, Rama, his wife, Sita, and Rama’s brother, Lakshmana, were banished from their homeland.
 While they were living in the forest, Sita was abducted by Ravana, a demon king.

-From his perch in a tree Hanuman can see her guarded by female demons and surrounded by Ravana’s wives, the daughters of gods and other divine creatures whom he had already captured.
+From his perch in a tree Hanuman can see her guarded by women demons and surrounded by Ravana’s wives, the daughters of gods and other divine creatures whom he had already captured.
 Ravana, who has ten heads and twenty arms, comes to beg her to marry him, but she repulses him.
 If she does not change her mind, Ravana threatens, he will have her killed.
 One of his wives seeks to divert him, but he strides angrily away.”

 For more Folk and Traditional art, please visit the art movements page here.